Mike Milbury: Assault charge

-In December 2011, Milbury was charged on three counts stemming from an incident taking place on December 9, 2011 during a Pee-Wee hockey game he was coaching-- assault and battery on a child, threats to commit a crime, and disorderly conduct.
+In December 2011, Milbury was charged on three counts stemming from an incident taking place on December 9, 2011, during a Pee-Wee hockey game he was coaching—assault and battery on a child, threats to commit a crime, and disorderly conduct.
 He was never arrested.
 According to The Boston Herald, Milbury, an assistant coach for the Boch Blazers Pee-Wee hockey team, intervened in a fight on the ice during the game between his own son and a 12-year-old boy from the opposing team.
 Milbury allegedly "charged out onto the rink and verbally berated and grabbed and shook the 12-year-old opposing player."
-The boy's mother described Milbury's actions as "horrific," while his father accused Milbury of grabbing and shaking his son, and lifting him above the ice for thirty seconds.
+The boy's mother described Milbury's actions as "horrific", while his father accused Milbury of grabbing and shaking his son, and lifting him above the ice for thirty seconds.
 Milbury, through his lawyer, denied all charges.
 The owner of the Blazers defended Milbury's actions, saying he was told Milbury "did everything right... [he] didn't touch any kid inappropriately."
 NBC and Milbury reached a mutual agreement to take Milbury off air while he dealt with the situation.

-Milbury appeared before a clerk magistrate in Brookline District Court in late December, 2011 to answer the charges.
+Milbury appeared before a clerk magistrate in Brookline District Court in late December 2011 to answer the charges.
 After a closed-door hearing which lasted several hours, the magistrate determined there wasn't enough evidence to sustain any of the three charges, which were all dropped.
 Milbury expressed gratitude for the court's findings, and affirmed that he believed he acted responsibly as a "supervisor" of the ice (and claimed the referee had already left the rink), and said he would do the same thing if the situation arose in the future.

+Milbury still resides in Massachusetts, where he is the father of 6 and serves as a grandfather to 9.